-Unrelenting calm, windless horizon as far as the eye can see, not a soul in sight for weeks on end.
-What happens when you spend weeks on end in a very confined space with no one but yourself for company?
+Unrelenting calm, windless horizon as far as the eye can see …not a soul in sight.
+What happens when you spend weeks on end in a confined space with no one but yourself for company?
 Here’s Captain Ryan Langley’s epic solo sail in the doldrums of the south seas.

 Story and Photos by Ryan Langley, Illustrations by Simon Vaughan

 Before the whole thing happened, I didn’t know I was going to be in the heart of one of the worst El Niño events in recorded history, didn’t know the dead engine would leave me drifting in a 27-foot boat across approximately 4,700 nautical miles of mostly windless ocean, didn’t think that in a few weeks’ time I’d be biting the heads off of dried-up flying fish I found lying on deck to ward off starvation.